 by Eloise @ My favorite escapes

-The fact that it was the most popular for tourist was reassuring about the level of difficulty.
-Also, it is a cavern dive rather than a cave dive: we’d always be at least 60 metres away from an open area.
+The fact that it was the most popular for tourists was reassuring about the level of difficulty.
+Also, it is a cavern dive rather than a cave dive: we’d always be at least 60 meters away from an open area.
 It’s an important detail as we would have needed a course to join a cave dive.

 It’s rare to see light rays breaking the obscurity while you are swimming in the dark.
 We had the opportunity to surface, take our masks off, and look at bats flying in and out of the cavern.
 It surely was an extraordinary dive, and I’d do it again if I could!

 By Danielle and John @ Two for the world